 Note that a formula for applying TTOTA values is provided for all OTA tests, even those with a test tolerance of zero.
 This is necessary in the case where the OTA Test System uncertainty is greater than that allowed in subclause 4.1.2.
 In this event, the excess error shall be subtracted from the defined TTOTA value in order to generate the correct tightened test requirements as defined in this annex.

 C.1 Measurement of transmitter

-Detailed structure of the subclause is TBD.

-Table C.1-1: Derivation of test requirements (OTA transmitter tests)
+Table C.1-1: Derivation of test requirements (FR1 OTA transmitter tests)